victor-david/camera-eye/README.md

 - Change the number of slots on the video wall to suit your need.
 - Drag a camera from the camera list and drop it into the slot you want.
 - Pan and tilt the camera*.
+- Set, clear, and go to preset positions*.
 - Pan and zoom the video image digitally.
 - Flip and mirror the camera output*.
 - Change the video brightness, contrast, hue, and saturation*.